 - Web of Life: (Optional) A ball of beautiful string is used to connect each woman’s wrist to one another’s in the circle – a web of womanhood.
 When the cord connects all of us, this unites us all as women and represents the circle of women as mothers/daughters/sisters/friends and the circle of life.
 Then we will cut the cord, leaving enough length to tie the ends into a bracelet.
 You and your guests might want to wear the bracelet until the birth as a reminder of the strength a group of women can hold for a birthing mother.

-- Pillow Case Messages: Many women bring their own pillow to the hospital when in labour.
+- Pillow Case Messages: Many women bring their own pillows to the hospital when in labour.
 It’s just so nice and comforting to have your own since the hospital ones are covered in plastic.
-At your blessing way, guests can each write an inspiration message or draw something on the pillow case.
+At your blessing way, guests can each write an inspirational message or draw something on the pillowcase.

-- Prayer Flag Messages: An alternative to the pillow case message, guests may also write them message on pieces of fabric.
+- Prayer Flag Messages: An alternative to the pillow case message, guests may also write messages on pieces of fabric.
 This can then be hung in your labour space.

 - Closing Rituals: The circle closes with a ritual to mark the end of the ceremony.
-This can be a chant, meditation (Tibitan Loving Kindness Meditation) and/or prayer.
+This can be a chant, meditation (Tibetan Loving Kindness Meditation) and/or prayer.

 - Gift Giving: (Optional) Guests may bestow gifts for the mother, to help remind her to take care of and celebrate herself after the baby has arrived.
-This is usually referred to an a “nurture basket” and is filled with things like warm fuzzy socks and bath salts; gifts that remind the new mother to take care of herself.
-Some mothers may prefer for guests to purchase gift certificates towards birth or postpartum doula services.
+This is usually referred to as a “nurture basket” and is filled with things like warm fuzzy socks and bath salts; gifts that remind the new mother to take care of herself.
+Some mothers may prefer for guests to purchase gift certificates for birth or postpartum doula services.
 I can also help organize a postpartum support schedule, having the guests sign up for days to bring meals, help with housework, or pamper the mother after her baby has arrived.
-Alternatively guests can bring to the blessing way one frozen meal to help make life easier once baby arrives.
+Alternatively, guests can bring to the blessing way one frozen meal to help make life easier once the baby arrives.
 Traditional baby shower gifts are also welcome.
-As gifts are not the main focus of a blessing way, the gift giving usually happens informally during the feast.
+As gifts are not the main focus of a blessing way, the gift-giving usually happens informally during the feast.